Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Implementation of the Measurement Channels

 Here, $a_1$ denotes an $s$-dimensional outcome register with computational basis $\{|i\rangle\}_{i=0}^{s-1}$, while $a_{\rm anc}$ is a workspace ancilla register large enough to accommodate the block-encoding and amplification subroutines (see \eqref{eq:ancilaspace}).
 Measuring $a_1$ in the computational basis realizes the instrument $\{\mathcal{M}_i\}_{i=0}^{s-1}$.
 Moreover, $\sum_i K_i^\dagger K_i = I$ implies $V^\dagger V = I$.

 \emph{Step 1: Common rescaling of the block encodings.} To facilitate the LCU and amplification steps below, we rescale the block encodings $U_i$ of $K_i$ to a common normalization constant.

-For each $i$, pad $U_i$ with idle ancillas so that all block encodings act on the same number $b$ of ancilla qubits. we convert each $U_i$ into an $(\alpha,\, \maf{b} = b + \mathcal{O}(1),\, \epsilon)$-block encoding of $K_i$ via a standard common-rescaling gadget: add $\mathcal{O}(1)$ ancilla qubits and, for each $i$, dilute the success amplitude by $\sqrt{\alpha_i/\alpha}$ while routing the remaining amplitude to an orthogonal failure flag.
+For each $i$, pad $U_i$ with idle ancillas so that all block encodings act on the same number $b$ of ancilla qubits.
+After padding, by a standard normalization-dilution gadget, we convert each \((\alpha_i,b,\epsilon)\)-block encoding into an \((\alpha,\mathfrak b,\epsilon)\)-block encoding of \(K_i\), where \(\alpha=\max_i\alpha_i\).
+Equivalently, the encoded block is multiplied by \(\alpha_i/\alpha\), while the remaining amplitude is routed to an orthogonal failure flag.
 Denoting the resulting unitary for the block encoding by $\widehat{U}_i$, it satisfies

 \emph{Step 2: Multiplexing via LCU.} We now construct a block encoding of the Stinespring-type operator with $\widetilde{K}_i$ defined in \eqref{eq:apprkarus}:

 via the individual block encodings $\widehat{U}_i$.